top of page

 I enjoy participating in science outreach and programs that provide positive female role models to younger girls.

-In my free time, I enjoy keeping up with my daughter, hiking and walking with my dog, Zeke (pictured, right), organic gardening, cooking, baking, yoga, and reading non-fiction.
+In my free time, I enjoy keeping up with my six-year-old daughter, hiking, organic and native-plant gardening, cooking, baking, yoga, and reading non-fiction.

 159561283696.png